Current Archaeology published a piece about WIRG in its ‘Odd Socs’ section in its issue of 3 April 2023. You can read it HERE

-SUMMER MEETING 2024 – ADVANCED NOTICE
+SUMMER MEETING 2024 – PROGRAMME FOR THE DAY

 The WIRG Summer Meeting and AGM